hoanhan101/gray/_posts/2020-04-01-antifragile.md

 ---
 layout: post
-title: "Summary: Antifragile by Nassim Nicholas Taleb"
+title: Antifragile by Nassim Nicholas Taleb
 summary: Fragile things are exposed to volatility, robust things resist it, antifragile things benefit from it.
 category: Key-takeaways-from-important-reading
 tags: [book, antifragile, investing]